boluwatifee4/web3ExpressApi/docs/EVMApi/balance/ERC20TOKENVAULTBAL.md

 # ERC20 TOKEN VAULT API

-## What is the ERC20 Token Vault Api

 The ERC20TOKENVAULTBAL Api is used to get the native balance of an ERC20 token vault.

-## How to use the Resolve ENS Name API

 ### Endpoint Url